 Transition from the CoC program into HACSB's tenant-based MTW voucher program is voluntary.
 Invited households may elect to remain in the CoC program without penalty.
 Households who elect to voluntarily transition will be formally exited as participants of the CoC program and admitted into HACSB's tenant-based MTW voucher program as a special admission under Moving On.
-Once admitted to HACSB's tenant-based MTW voucher program, DBH will provide aftercare services to participants for at least 24 months following the transition from the CoC program.
+Once admitted to HACSB's tenant-based MTW voucher program as a special admission under Moving On.
+Once admitted to HACSB's tenant-based MTW voucher program.
 As outlined in the each of Memorandum of Understanding for the CoC programs with DBH, aftercare services may include, but are not limited to, a variety of supports around health care engagement, medication assistance, connection to social services, independent living skills coaching, housing stabilization, and assistance with housing program compliance.